Loading...

 How to consume boiled egg, german bread with butter without glucose spikes

-Incorporate vegetables like spinach, kale, or broccoli alongside your meal.
-These are low in carbohydrates and can help slow down the absorption of glucose.
+Incorporate foods like spinach, lettuce, or kale into your meal.
+These leafy greens are high in fiber, which can help slow down the absorption of glucose.

 Stay Hydrated

-A short walk or light exercise after your meal can help lower blood sugar by increasing insulin sensitivity and promoting glucose uptake by muscles.
+Take a brisk walk after your meal.
+Physical activity can help lower blood sugar levels by increasing insulin sensitivity.

 Find Glucose response for your favourite foods